 The Company intends to establish a rigorous defense of all claims.
-As the case has not progressed beyond the initial legal motions and the Company is unable to assess the potential outcome, no accrual for losses was made as of December 31, 2016.
+The Company is unable to assess the potential outcome, so no accrual for losses was made as of December 31, 2017.
 All legal fees were expensed as and when incurred.

-Note 22 - Segment Information
+Note 21 - Segment Information

 The Company is organized and operates as one operating segment.
-In accordance with FASB ASC 280 "Segment Reporting", the Chief Operating Officer is the chief operating decision-maker who reviews operating results to make decisions on allocaton of resources and assessment of performance for the entire company.
+In accordance with FASB ASC 280 "Segment Reporting", the Chief Operating Officer is the chief operating decision-maker who reviews operating results to make decisions on allocation of resources and assessment of performance for the entire company.